-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-Overall, the five-year survival rate for children with AML is between 60% and 70%.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
+The five-year survival rate for children under 14 with AML is 64%.
 However, the survival rates for AML vary based on the subtype.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer, but the actual risk for a particular individual may differ.
-It is not possible to tell a person how long he or she will live with AML.
+These estimates are based on data from thousands of children with this type of cancer, so the actual risk for a particular individual may be different.
+It is not possible to tell a child how long he or she will live with AML.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.

 Source: American Cancer Society and St. Jude Children’s Research Hospital.